CH4N9ZY/ch4n9zy.github.io/index.md

 ## About Me

-I am a Ph.D. student (Viva at September 2025) at Durham University.
+I am a Ph.D. student at Durham University.
+My viva has been scheduled in September.

 ## Research Interests